wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 ## Make that call!

 OK, let's get going on the Slim application.
-Create a directory in your project route named `public` and create a new php file in it named `index.php`.
+Create a directory in your project route named `/public` and create a new php file in it named `index.php`.
 Our file will look like this:

 ```php
 <?php